 it if that isn't a scary fucking thought on its own!
 If you haven't seen

-this, it's another required viewing for anyone who loves movies.
+this, it's another required viewing for anyone who loves horror.

 Director: Akira Kurosawa